magomimmo/modern-cljs/doc/tutorial-08.md

            output-files)))))
 ```

-As you can observe, we modify `compile-root` by:
+As you can observe, we modified `compile-root` by:

 * adding a new arity which accepts as third argument the value of
 `:exclude` option passed by `compile-dir`;